 Prevention

-- Plan 4 weeks of content before launching so month one ships 8-12 articles steadily
+- Plan 4 weeks of content before launching, so month one ships 8-12 articles steadily instead of in one burst.

-- Pre-build authority via your existing Twitter / LinkedIn / friends; you should be able to get a few real backlinks or social hits in week one
+- Pre-build authority through your existing Twitter/X, LinkedIn, and contacts; aim for a few real backlinks or social hits in week one.

-- Install Search Console + Analytics on launch day — without baseline data, diagnostics later are guesswork
+- Install Search Console and Analytics on launch day.
+Without baseline data, every later diagnosis is guesswork.

 Related